nesseratious/AR-Navigation/README.md

 # AR-Navigation-Documentation

-### AR Navigation is a system for Unreal Engine which allows creating apps for iOS and Android that uses AR to navigate within a given target area.
+### AR Navigation allows creating apps for iOS and Android that uses AR to navigate within a given target area.

 <p align="center">